aosabook/500lines/same-origin-policy/doc/chapter.md

 sig CriticalData, MaliciousData in Data {}
 ```

-Then, the confidentiality property can simply be stated as the
+Then, the confidentiality property can be stated as an _assertion_ on
-following restriction on flow of critical data into non-trusted parts
-of the system:
+the flow of critical data into non-trusted parts of the system:

 ```alloy
 // No malicious module should be able to access critical data